-Jan 18-19 ~ Carara National Park
+Apr 13-14 ~ Carara National Park

 Situated on the banks of the Tarcoles River, near the Pacific coast, Carara National Park is in a unique climate zone that joins the humid southern coastal region and the dry climate of the northern Pacific area, creating a rich mix of species from both regions.
-Explore bird-rich trails through the forests in search of tiger-herons, antbirds, rufous-tailed jacamar, trogons, and royal flycatchers.
+Explore bird-rich trails through the forests in search of tiger-herons, antbirds, rufoustailed jacamar, trogons, and royal flycatchers.
 Become one with the sights and sounds around you while looking for a cooperative mixed flock foraging together, or even a glance at one of the mammal species: collared peccaries, tayras, tamanduas, or agoutis.
+Hopefully, you will find the orange-collared manakin dancing in its lek, an aggregation of males performing competitive displays to attract females who are ready to mate.
 When the birds are less active, you'll find beautiful butterflies like blue morphos flitting about.
 Enjoy morning and evening stops at the Tarcoles River bridge to watch scarlet macaws fly to and from their nighttime roost in mangroves.
 Embark on a two-hour mangrove boat tour along the Tarcoles River in search of giant crocodiles, shorebirds, waterbirds, and raptors.
-If time allows, you will also explore the visitor center and walk through habitat that is home to the great curassow and great tinamou, both seen side by side!
+If time allows, you will also explore the visitor center and walk through a habitat home to the great curassow and great tinamou, both seen side by side!